madSimonJ/madsimonj.github.io/blog/20200304/hackingcshap_consecutiveelements.md

 				</code>
 			</pre>

-			<p>In this code sample "x" and "y" represent consecutive values from the Enumerable - i.e. the first time it runs, it'll fetch 1 and 5 from the example array above.
+			<p>In this code sample "x" and "y" represent adjacent values from the Enumerable - i.e. the first time it runs, it'll fetch 1 and 5 from the example array above.
 I'm comparing y (the second value) against x+1, because that would mean that x is exactly 1 lower than y - i.e. they're consecutive.</p>

 			<p>How do I do it though?  </p>